 B.A., Kwame Nkrumah University of Science and Technology

-Mikidadu Mohammed is Assistant Professor of Economics at Austin College.
+Dr. Mikidadu Mohammed is Assistant Professor of Economics at Austin College.
 He received his PhD in Economics from the University of Utah.
-His research focuses on the underlying causes of energy price shocks, particularly oil price shocks, their macroeconomic effects and appropriate policy responses.
+His research and teaching interests are in energy economics, international economics, growth and development economics, and applied econometrics.
+His current research focuses on the underlying causes of energy price shocks, particularly oil price shocks, their macroeconomic effects and appropriate policy responses.
 Some of his recent work has been on the causal relationship between oil production and economic growth and development.
 He has also conducted research on the oil price-current account nexus for advanced and developing countries where he examined whether a country’s level of financial development matters in explaining the sensitivity of current account balance to oil price fluctuations.
-In another strand of research, he assessed the impact of State and local tax structure on economic growth across 50 U.S. States.

-Energy Economics, International Economics, Macroeconomics, Growth & Development Economics, Applied Econometrics
+Energy Economics, International Economics, Macroeconomics, Growth and Development Economics, Applied Econometrics

 Five Decades of Modeling Oil Price Shocks: A Critical Review.
 2020.
 Forthcoming in Int.
 Rev. of Environmental and Resource Economics.